What You Need to Know About Computer Hardware Engineer

 - Analyze user needs and recommend appropriate hardware.

 - Assemble and modify existing pieces of equipment to meet special needs.

-Below is a list of the skills most Computer Hardware Engineers say are important on the job.
+These are the skills Computer Hardware Engineers say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.